 If your body sensations and proprioception are affected by pain, it stands to reason that working on body awareness and proprioception can affect your pain.
 Spend time on a variety of movements that provide different stimuli and influences on your body sensations and you’ll induce changes in pain perception.

-Get a taste of how unique movements can impact your body with our free Movement mini-course.
+See how unique movements can impact your body.

 Likewise with sensitization.
 If pain begets pain, you need to “convince” your body to lose its memory of pain.